An Electric Fence for Slugs 'n Snails

 Spiked barriers: They climbed right over them.

-Copper tape around the planter: also expensive and all for nothing.
+around the raised bed: also expensive and all for nothing

 Organic slug pellets: they help a little, but the slugs still ate my plants even when there was still plenty of pellets on the menu.